 To consistently secure new planned gifts, your organization will need to create a detailed marketing plan.
 Just like communicating to your supporters about any other fundraising options or campaigns, repetition and ease are key for marketing planned giving.

 As the first step in this process, you should make it incredibly easy for supporters to find and access this new way to give.
-Add planned giving as a donation option on your website, or create a dedicated landing page to explain all the ways a donor can make a planned gift.
+Add planned giving as a donation option on your website, or create a dedicated landing page or website to explain all the ways a donor can make a planned gift.
 Give them resources that make it easy to leave a bequest, such as making a will through FreeWill, or offer them support by giving them a person at your organization to contact for more information.

 Then, create marketing materials such as emails and direct mail to speak to your donors about the impact and benefits of planned gifts.
 Identify the best marketing channels for planned giving, and add a few planned giving campaigns and informational events to your organization’s annual communications calendar.